jss367/jss367.github.io/_posts/2017-02-01-Linux-Tips.md

 Let's say you want to add something to your `.gitignore` file, and don't want to bother with [vim](https://www.vim.org/) at the moment.
 You can add what you need by typing `cat > .gitignore` then adding whatever you need.
 Then hit control + D to return to the bash prompt.

-## Compressing and Decompressing files:
+## Compressing and Decompressing files

 #### Compress